lynxthecat/cake-autorate/INSTALLATION.md

 ## Selecting a "ping binary"

-CAKE-autorate reads the `$pinger_binary` variable in the config file to select the ping binary.
+cake-autorate reads the `$pinger_binary` variable in the config file to select the ping binary.
 Choices include:

 - **fping** (DEFAULT) round robin pinging to multiple reflectors with